 By conditional branching in this way, you can apply the next-generation format if the browser can support it, so please try it.

 How to generate an image in AVIF format?
 Is Photoshop compatible?

-You can easily convert to AVIF just by throwing in an existing jpg or png images by simply dragging and dropping them.
+You can easily convert existing jpg or png images by simply dragging and dropping them.

 As a web tool that can compress image files while protecting privacy, it can be used offline because images are not sent from the browser to the server even though it is a web tool, and there is no worry that image data will be intercepted or stolen. about it.
 (See Gigazine article above)